robertmodalocodes/DQLab-MLAI-13-Heart-Disease-Model/README.md

 This particular application was built as a final project of DQLab's Machine Learning and AI for Beginners Bootcamp.

-This app that lets you predict whether a subject/patient/person has a heart disease given a set of input with scikit-learn.
+This app that lets you predict whether a subject/patient/person has a heart disease given a set of inputs using scikit-learn.

 [Open in Streamlit](https://dqlab-mlai-13-heart-disease-model-azuxeufvscvfz45vam6r8j.streamlit.app/)